DamianB-BitFlipper/algo-diploma/README.md

 #### DApp Common Usage

-The `opt-in`, `close-out`, `issue-diploma`, `revoke-diploma` and `reassign-registrar` functions are the most common to be called by any user of this DApp.
+The `opt-in`, `close-out`, `issue-diploma`, `revoke-diploma`, and `reassign-registrar` functions are the most common to be called by any user of this DApp.

 ##### Opt-In

 Since this DApp utilizes local storage, any account wishing to participate in this DApp to receive a diploma must opt-in to it.
 This is performed by sending a specific opt-in transaction with the `app_id` of the DApp to join.
-The Python SDK creats the opt-in transaction as follows:
+The Python SDK creates the opt-in transaction as follows:

 ```python
 txn = transaction.ApplicationOptInTxn(sender, params, app_id)